WeAreFairphone/android_device_fairphone_FP3/README.md

 </manifest>
 EOF
 ```
-The file name doesn't matter, e.g. also `FP3.xml` works.
 This is a temporary hack while we are working outside of the LineageOS repositories.
 Note that we are pulling in proprietary blobs from a repository, see the section below for how these can be extracted from a firmware image or running device.

 * Do `repo sync -c` to download all needed project repositories.
 * Then do